 Please be advised that, if you take a refund of your retirement contributions, you will terminate your membership in The Berkshire County Retirement System.
 If you later return to public service on or after April 2, 2012 after receiving a refund, YOU WILL BE CONSIDERED A NEW EMPLOYEE and be subject to the pension reform changes included within Chapter 176 of the Acts of 2011.

-As part of the appropriation process, the unit performs an actuarial valuation of each of the 105 retirement systems every few years.
+As part of the appropriation process, the unit performs an actuarial valuation of each of the 104 retirement systems every few years.
 The valuation is a “snapshot” picture of how well the plan is funded at that time.
-The Berkshire County Retirement Board currently has a funded ratio of 83.5%.
+The Berkshire County Retirement Board's funding ratio is currently ranked #6 in the state.